+Each HTTP request and response consists of HTTP headers and an HTTP body.
 HTTP header fields are passed after the request line (or response line).
+Each HTTP header consists of its case-insensitive name, followed by a colon (:), and then the header value.
 The header fields consist of a case-insensitive name followed by a colon (':') and then its value.
 Spaces before the name and value are ignored.
-Header fields are separated by a carriage return (CR) and line feed (LF) characters (for example Host: reqbin.com).
+Header fields are separated by a carriage return (CR) and line feed (LF) characters (for example, Host: reqbin.com).

 - Request Headers